-NOTE: If you have a means to lift the chassis of the platform enough to access the screws that hold on the caster, you can avoid removing the payload and the battery, which are only necessary to tilt the platform on its side.
+NOTE: If you have a means of lifting the chassis of the platform enough to access the screws that hold on the caster, you can avoid removing the payload structure and the battery, which is only necessary to tilt the platform on its side.

-1. Move the payload out of the way.
+1. Move the payload structure out of the way.

-If the payload can be completely removed, do so.
+If the payload structure can be completely removed, do so.
 This step is to enable you to tip the Lynx AIV on its side, so you have access to the casters underneath.